instaclick/ICBaseTestBundle/README.md

 # InstaClick Base Test Bundle

 *IMPORTANT NOTICE:* This bundle is still under development.
-Any changes will be done without prior notice to users that consume this package.
+Any changes will be done without prior notice to consumers of this package.
 Of course this code will become stable at a certain point, but for now, use at your own risk.

 ## Introduction